 Accommodation & Geography

-For two nights you will stay in the town of Wentworth in well appointed (ensuites) 4 star accommodation overlooking bird-filled Thegoa Lagoon.
+On the first night you will stay in the town of Wentworth in well appointed (ensuites) 4 star accommodation overlooking the often bird-filled Thegoa Lagoon.
 Across the road the Darling River nears its final junction with the Murray River.
-These two rivers drain 1/3rd of the Australian continent – much of their courses travel though semi-arid land.
+These two rivers drain 1/3rd of the Australian continent – much of their courses travel through semi-arid land.

-The dramatically contrasting interface between the riverine and arid land ecosystems around Wentworth means we often view wildly differing and unexpected species.
+The following two nights are at Mungo Lodge set deep inside the Willandra Lakes World Heritage Area near Lake Mungo.
+The Lodge offers 4 star modern accommodation in a remote environment.
+You can walk directly from the Lodge into the desert sands and return to excellent meals in the classy dining room or enjoy your meal on the deck.
+The dramatically contrasting interface between the riverine and arid land ecosystems around Wentworth and Lake Mungo means we often view wildly differing and unexpected species.
 Because of this – although our journey focuses on Lake Mungo – we also visit other important wildlife and Aboriginal sites in the region.

 What to bring